alex-dukhno/isomorphicdb/README.md

     * [ ] Smooth version upgrade
     * [ ] Ease of adding/removing node from the cluster (including quick replication)
     * [ ] Self-driving
+* [ ] High ingestion rate with support Kafka compatible persistent queues as an external WAL

 ## Play around with project